On a generalization of affinoid varieties: Bornological groups

 \begin{prop} Let $G, H$ be two bornological groups and $G \oplus H$ be their direct sum, then the canonical maps

 and

-are strict morphisms. \begin{proof} To be a strict morphism is equivalent to be a regular morphism as map of bornological sets, thanks to \ref{stric_epi_mono}.
-The bornology on $G \oplus H$ for which the maps $\pi_G, \pi_H, i_G, i_H$ become strict is the canonical bornology given by the universal property of the direct sum. \end{proof} \end{prop}
+are strict morphisms. \end{prop} \begin{proof} By corollary \ref{stric_epi_mono}, for a map to be a strict mono(resp. epi)morphism is equivalent to be a regular mono(resp. epi)morphism as map of the underlying bornological sets.
+Hence, the proposition is readily deduced by the description of the bornology of $G \oplus H$ given so far. \end{proof}

-\begin{prop} The category $\bBorn(\bAb)$ is quasi-abelian. \begin{proof} We have only to show that pullbacks and pushouts preserve, respectively, strict epimorphisms and strict monomorphisms.
+\begin{prop} The category $\bBorn(\bAb)$ is quasi-abelian. \end{prop} \begin{proof} We have only to show that pullbacks and pushouts preserve, respectively, strict epimorphisms and strict monomorphisms.